We offer the following comprehensive courses and programs from Pre K through 12 grade

-Kindergarten students are introduced to many formal elements of music through discovery and exploration.
-They learn to use their voices and small percussion instruments for music making.
-First grade students build on skills and concepts learned in kindergarten.
-They utilize the Boomwhakers to develop matching pitch and experience the difference between beat and rhythm.
-In Second Grade, our student utilize the xylophones.
+Kindergarten students learn to use their voices and small percussion instruments for music making.
+First grade students utilize the Boomwhakers to develop matching pitch and experience the difference between beat and rhythm.
+In Second Grade, our students utilize the xylophones.
 This instrument helps them focus on the students’ role as part of a group with an emphasis on blending and working together.
-Musical analysis of the elements of form, rhythm or expressive elements becomes more intricate and reliant on specific music vocabulary.

 Upper Elementary Music (3-5)

-Our goal for upper elementary Music at ISP is to provide our students with opportunities to develop skills and understanding of music through consistent interaction with instruments.
-They build and develop their musicianship and critical thinking skills by singing, performing on instruments, moving, creating, reading/notating, and analyzing music.
+In upper Elementary, the students build and develop their musicianship and critical thinking skills by singing, performing on instruments, moving, creating, reading/notating, and analyzing music.

 High School Music Electives (grades 9-12)